sympy/sympy/doc/src/guides/solving/solve-system-of-inequalities-algebraically.md

 ## Guidance

-### Using exact values
+### Use exact values

-If you want to preserve the exact mathematical value of symbols, for example fractions, define them so that SymPy can interpret them symbolically, for example:
+If you want to preserve the exact mathematical values of symbols such as fractions *link to gotcha* and square roots *link sympy.functions.elementary.miscellaneous.sqrt*, define them so that SymPy can interpret them symbolically, for example define one-third as `Integer(1)/Integer(3)`:

 ```py
 >>> from sympy import symbols, solve, pi, Integer